mohanmca/MohanLearningGround/src/main/md/Tools/Data Engineering/etl-and-data-pipelines-shell-airflow-kafka.md

 ## ELT

+1. Generally stored on Data Lake
+   1. Stored as-ist
-1. ELT transformation is more dynamic
+2. ELT transformation is more dynamic
-2. Transforming data on demand
+   1. Transforming data on demand
+3. Use cases
-3. Demanding scalability requirements of Big Data
+   1. Demanding scalability requirements of Big Data
-4. Streaming Analytics
+   2. Streaming analytics
-5. Integration of highly distributed data sources
+   3. Integration of highly distributed data sources
-6. Multiple data products from the same sources
+   4. Multiple data products from the same sources
-7. Why
+6. Why?
-   1. Cloud Computing
+   1. Demands BigData and Cloud Computing
-      1. Do the transform on demand
    2. ELT separates the data pipeline from the processing
+   3. More flexibility
-   3. No information loss
+   4. No information loss

 ## ETL vs ELT
 1. ELT can be used for adhoc, and self-service-data analytics
 2. ELT is evolution of ETL
 3. ELT solves scalability and structured, un-structured data
+   1. ETL is only for relational data, and scalability is difficult
 4. ETL - would take time to specify transformation
 5. ELT - emerged due to demand for access to raw data